logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/test-support-actions/value-handling/check-text-not-contains/_index.md

 weight: 3
 aliases:
     - /TA_Automation/Topics/bia_check_text_not_contains.html
+keywords: "check if text does not contain specfied string, check if string does not contain specified words, check whether string does not contain substring, verify if string does not contain specified text, verify whether string does contain specified words"
 ---
-keyword: [check if text does not contain specfied string, check if string does not contain specified words, check whether string does not contain substring, verify if string does not contain specified text, verify whether string does contain specified words]
----

-# check text not contains

 ## Description